We Are Family!

 Annie Bruno, Consulting Specialist

-What I do at The Autism Program is...
-I am the consulting specialist at The Autism Program.
-I work with individuals, children, and families to provide resources and referrals to get connected to community supports.
-I facilitate New Diagnosis Orientation for families to assist in their understanding of autism and how to best support their child.
-Further, I provide training to community members on autism, facilitate support groups, and work collaboratively with community stakeholders.
+Annie was the consulting specialist at The Autism Program.
+She worked with individuals, children, and families to provide resources and referrals to get connected to community supports.
+She facilitated the New Diagnosis Orientation for families to assist in their understanding of autism and how to best support their child.
+Further, she provided training to community members on autism, facilitate support groups, and work collaboratively with community stakeholders.